SamanthaClarke1/timesheet-system/README.md

 # this for testing:
 node ./server.js --test
 ```

+Once it starts running, you can interface with it through the command line.
+`help` will give you some command line help.
+It's not bash or anything, and its just a shitty little interface that I made.
+So don't expect magic.
+Although, you can do the vast majority of what you need to do from there.
+You shouldn't ever need to manually edit config files, outside of `./.env`.

 If you're having issues with the timesheet system, `--test` should diagnose a lot of common issues.